TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

   > An independent software module that actually performs cryptography algorithms for authentication, encoding, and encryption.

   In our case, it is always equal to [`Microsoft Base Smart Card Crypto Provider`](https://learn.microsoft.com/en-us/windows/win32/seccertenroll/cryptoapi-cryptographic-service-providers#microsoft-base-smart-card-crypto-provider).
-  It supports smart cards and implements algorithms to hash, sign, and encrypt data.
+  It supports smart cards and implements algorithms for hashing, signing, and encrypting data.
 We do not need to know internals, but only that it uses smart cards for crypto operations.
 - `readerName`. ([quote src](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpesc/d361b24c-611e-46c5-9ac6-93cb6490a472)):
   > - **_smart card reader name_**: The friendly, human-readable name of the _smart card reader_.
 Also referred to as a _Reader Name_.
   > - **_smart card reader_**: A device used as a communication medium between the smart card and a Host; for example, a computer.
 Also referred to as a Reader.

   The system automatically generates the Reader Name on Windows.
 But we need to take it from somewhere on Linux.
 In short, the PKCS11 slot description is used as the reader name.
 - `containerName`. ([quote src](https://learn.microsoft.com/en-us/windows/win32/secgloss/k-gly)):
   > key container - A part of the key database that contains all the key pairs (exchange and signature key pairs) belonging to a specific user.
-Each container has a unique name that is used when calling the `CryptAcquireContext` function to get a handle to the container.
+Each container has a unique name used when calling `CryptAcquireContext` to obtain a handle to the container.

   Therefore, the container name is a _unique_ string that represents the smart card certificate and its private key.
   And, of course, it is internally generated during scard certificate enrollment on Windows.